-Spooky season is officially upon us, which means that we are strictly watching all things spook-tastic from here until October 31st (and quite possibly for a while after that).
-There are too many incredible Halloween-themed movies and TV series not to, and they’re everything from captivating and horrifying to hilarious and punny.
+Spooky season is officially upon us, which means that we are strictly watching all things spine-tingling from here until October 31st (and quite possibly for a while after that).
+There are too many incredible Halloween-themed movies and TV series not to, and they’re everything from captivating and horrifying to hilarious and punny — and if you ask us, you can’t celebrate Halloween without including Family Guy.

-The Halloween episodes are particularly fangtastic, with some taking place on Halloween and some simply containing spooky themes.
-From “Halloween on Spooner Street” to “Petergeist,” there are just enough episodes for a Halloween binge and we’ve got them all here for you!
+The Halloween episodes are particularly fang-tastic, with some taking place on Halloween and some simply containing spooky themes.
+From “Halloween on Spooner Street” to “Petergeist,” there are just enough episodes for a Halloween binge, and we’ve got them all here for you!
 So grab your costume and get ready for your Family Guy binge-a-thon.
-These episodes are sure to keep you laughing all evening long.
+These episodes are sure to keep you laughing and feeling a little uneasy all evening long.

 “Halloween on Spooner Street” (Season 9, Episode 4)

-“Halloween on Spooner Street” sees Brian and Stewie going trick-or-treating on Halloween night.
-It doesn’t take long before they’re confronted by bullies who steal Stewie’s candy, forcing them to come up with a plan to get it back.
-While they’re trick-or-treating, Peter and Joe decide to prank Quagmire and it’s not long before he, too, makes a plan for revenge.
-Meg and Chris attend a party during the episode and it leads to a rather unfortunate situation for the two of them.
+“Halloween on Spooner Street” sees Brian and Stewie trick-or-treating on Halloween night.
+It doesn’t take long before they’re confronted by bullies who steal Stewie’s candy, forcing them to devise a plan to get it back.
+While they’re trick-or-treating, Peter and Joe decide to prank Quagmire, and it’s not long before he, too, makes a plan for revenge.
+Meg and Chris attend a party during the episode, and it leads to a rather unfortunate situation for the two of them.

 “Petergeist” (Season 4, Episode 26)

 “Petergeist” sees Joe building a new theater system in his home and a jealous Peter trying to outdo him.
-As Peter decides to take his theater system outside, he happens upon an Indian burial ground and takes an item from it.
+As Peter decides to take his theater system outside, he happens upon the problematic old chestnut of a Native burial ground, and takes an item from it.
 Of course, you don’t mess with the dead⏤even in a cartoon.
 The stolen item leaves Peter’s home and family haunted and Stewie in a terrible predicament.

 “Family Guy Viewer Mail No. 1″ (Season 3, Episode 21)